rachelngordon/rachelngordon.github.io/_pages/1_about.md

 I also love [reading books](https://app.thestorygraph.com/profile/rachelngordon), specifically contemporary, literary, or historical fiction, as well as memoirs, essays, philosophy, and psychology. <!--Check out what I’ve been reading lately on [StoryGraph](https://app.thestorygraph.com/profile/rachelngordon). -->

 <!--It is also important for me to have hobbies that get me out of the house and out of my head.-->
-Recently, I have enjoyed taking [boxing classes](https://www.titleboxing.com/) and attending stand-up comedy shows.
+Recently, I have enjoyed taking [boxing classes](https://www.titleboxing.com/) and attending stand-up comedy shows as well.

 {% include image.html url="/assets/img/embroidery.jpg" description="One of my recent embroidery projects" %}